pergolafabio/Hikvision-Addons/hikvision-sdk/docs/DEVELOPMENT.md

 python hik.py
 ```

+## VSCode
-- If using VSCode, there is a run configuration already provided.
+If using VSCode, there is a run configuration already provided.
-First create a `development.env` file with your own values, then run the application using the integrated VSCode debugger.
+First create a `development.env` file with your own values
 ```bash
 cp development.env.example development.env
 ```

+Run the application using the integrated VSCode runner (under `Run and Debug`).

+## Testing the addon with VSCode
+For more information see the official HA [guide](https://developers.home-assistant.io/docs/add-ons/testing).

+Inside the devcontainer use the task `Start Home Assistant` to bootstrap the HA supervisor, who will then proceed to locally install HA.

+The local instance is accessible under `http://localhost:7123/`.

+The addon should be visible in the add-on store.